The Little Mermaid (1989 film): Theme parks

 Ariel is a meet-and-greet character appearing at Disney theme parks around the world, including in specific meet-and-greet locations such as Ariel's Grotto.
 A dark ride based on the film, Ariel's Undersea Adventure, opened at both Disney California Adventure at the Disneyland Resort and Magic Kingdom at Walt Disney World in 2011 and 2012, respectively.
 Both attractions tell the story of the film by taking riders through scenes based on the film's various musical numbers.
 Various live entertainment shows based on the film can be found at Disney theme parks worldwide, including Voyage of the Little Mermaid at Disney's Hollywood Studios and King Triton's Concert at Tokyo DisneySea.
 The Mermaid Lagoon land at Tokyo DisneySea is also based on the film.

-Allegory for expression of identity

-Dr. Michael Landis, a history teacher at State University of New York, Ulster, writing for Smithsonian Magazine in 2019, says the film "sent important messages about identity to its young audiences," including topics of gay rights (the central character, Ariel, "feels constrained by her patriarchal society" and is "in the closet"), gender fluidity, and body image issues.
-Ariel turns to "the only strong female in the entire film and thus Ariel’s only female role model," the villain Ursula (who was based on famous drag queen Divine, herself closely associated with gay filmmaker John Waters).
-Landis invokes Laura Sells and her argument that, "Ariel learns [from Ursula that] gender [is not]...a natural category, but...a performed construct.”
-He adds:In short, Ursula represents feminism, the fluidity of gender, and young Ariel’s empowerment.
-Ariel can be anything she wants, yet she chooses the role of young bride and human conformity.
-To ensure Ariel’s transition to domesticity, the men of her life murder Ursula with a “conveniently phallic” symbol, according to Patrick D. Murphy: or, as Sells puts it, “the ritual slaughtering of the archetypal evil feminine character.”
-Either way, the movie implicitly offers a dark and disturbing message about the limits of American society in the late 1980s.